Create a

 6. Onboard and integrate contingent workers

-Develop a comprehensive onboarding process to integrate temporary workers seamlessly into the organization, focusing on core workplace values, behavior standards, and expectations.
-Policies, practices, and checklists should be provided that outline facility access, break time and location, security and data protection standards, and the use of equipment, facilities, and resources etc. Such workers should be introduced to project or initiative team members and have their specific roles, responsibilities, and deliverables formally documented and shared.
+Develop a comprehensive onboarding process to integrate temporary workers seamlessly into the organization, emphasizing core workplace values, behavioral standards, and expectations.
+Policies, practices, and checklists should be provided that outline facility access, break time and location, security and data protection standards, and the use of equipment, facilities, and resources.
+Such workers should be introduced to project or initiative team members and have their specific roles, responsibilities, and deliverables formally documented and shared.

 7. Identify and develop a technology infrastructure

 Understand and comply with legal and regulatory requirements related to temporary and freelance work.
-Clearly define such workers' legal status, rights, and responsibilities, and ensure that contracts are well-drafted, comprehensive, and compliant with relevant laws and regulations.
+Clearly define the legal status, rights, and responsibilities of such workers, and ensure contracts are well-drafted, comprehensive, and compliant with relevant laws and regulations.
 Proof of the right to work in the U.S. is an essential consideration here.

 9. Standardize performance management

-Implement performance management processes for temporary workers, including regular feedback and evaluations, most typically derived and delivered by the assigned line manager.
+Implement performance management processes for temporary workers, including regular feedback and evaluations, typically delivered by the assigned line manager.
 Clearly communicate expectations and key performance indicators.
 Devise standard approaches, timeframes, and cadences for feedback and correction/decision-making related to continued employment.
-Establishing clear communication channels, setting performance metrics, and implementing robust project management practices with both the worker and the subcontracting company (if applicable) are vital for successful collaboration.
+Establishing clear communication channels, setting performance metrics, and implementing robust project management practices with both the worker and the subcontractor (if applicable) are vital to successful collaboration.

 10. Communicate and collaborate